BIDS-numpy/numpy-paper/letters/editor.md

 - Anima Anandkumar <anima@caltech.edu> director of ML research at NVIDIA and Professor at Caltech.
-- Andrew Chael <achael@cfa.harvard.edu>, main developer of eht-imaging and a Fellow at Princeton.
+- Andrew Chael <achael@cfa.harvard.edu>, main developer of eht-imaging library and a Fellow at Princeton.

 Best regards,